Updated August 8, 2026 · 11 min read

 Boise Bath's own published range for a Tub-to-Shower Conversion is $8,000–$15,000, which lands in the walk-in-to-curbless portion of the national data above rather than the basic prefab-stall end — our conversions typically include a tiled surround and a glass enclosure rather than a prefab acrylic kit.
 For the fuller picture of what a bathroom project costs in the Treasure Valley, see our Boise bathroom remodel cost guide.

 None of the sources above price conversions at the Boise or Idaho level specifically, so treat the national figures as the planning band and our published range as the local anchor.
 NerdWallet's 2026 general bathroom data (roughly $70–$250 per square foot) is consistent with this range once labor and materials are priced into a typical Treasure Valley tub footprint.
+When you want a number for your own tub rather than a band, see tub-to-shower conversions in Boise.

 3-year workmanship warranty